 Many employers contact the Career Resource Center and schedule a campus visit to interview and recruit candidates for employment at a later date.
 For example, a company will often conduct interviews in October or November to hire candidates for employment after graduation in May or to hire candidates for summer internships.

 Students learn of these employment opportunities by closely monitoring opportunities available on BizLink.

-The Career Resource Center only notifies those students who have been selected to interview via email.
+BizLink will send an email to those students who have been selected to interview.
 No notification is sent to students not selected for on-campus interviews.

-Note: While the Career Resource Center serves School of Management students and employers exclusively, many opportunities are available to School of Management students through Career Services (259 Capen Hall on the North Campus).
+Note: While the Career Resource Center serves School of Management students and employers exclusively, many opportunities are available to School of Management students through UB Career Services (259 Capen Hall on the North Campus).
 We strongly urge you to register with Career Services to broaden your options and to avoid missing valuable opportunities.